Structural transformation and magnetic properties of (Fe$_{0.7}$Co$_{0.3}$)$_2$B alloys doped with 5$d$ elements: A combined first-principles and experimental study: Results and Discussion

 \subsection{Structural characterization}

 X-ray diffraction measurements were performed mainly to characterize as-quenched samples, their transformation route during heat treatment, and to confirm single phase character of annealed samples.
 Results for as-quenched and annealed (Fe$_{0.7}$Co$_{0.3}$)$_2$B, (Fe$_{0.675}$Co$_{0.275}$W$_{0.05}$)$_2$B, and (Fe$_{0.675}$Co$_{0.275}$Re$_{0.05}$)$_2$B alloys are shown in Fig.~\ref{fig:XRD}.
 All samples are amorphous in the as-quenched state and crystallize into tetragonal (Fe,Co)$_2$B structure (CuAl$_2$-type with the \textit{I}4/\textit{mcm} space group) \cite{Barinov2007} after annealing.
 A similar situation has already been reported for Co-B systems \cite{Hasegawa1979}.
 The shortest interatomic distances \textit{R} are equal to 2.44, 2.42, and 2.45~Å for (Fe$_{0.7}$Co$_{0.3}$)$_2$B, (Fe$_{0.675}$Co$_{0.275}$W$_{0.05}$)$_2$B, and (Fe$_{0.675}$Co$_{0.275}$Re$_{0.05}$)$_2$B, respectively.
 These values are slightly larger than the average of interatomic distances between different atoms in the calculated FeCoB relaxed tetragonal structure, where \textit{R} is equal to 2.35~Å \cite{Khan2014}.
 Comparable results have been also obtained for amorphous alloy Fe$_8$Co$_{80}$Zr$_7$B$_4$Cu$_1$ (\textit{R} = 2.53~Å) \cite{McHenry1999a}.
-The position \textit{8h} of Co atoms in tetragonal Co$_2$B phase \cite{Rogl1979a} and Fe atoms in Fe$_2$B phase are slightly different after isothermal annealing at 750$^o$C and already at 600$^o$C for (Fe$_{0.675}$Co$_{0.275}$W$_{0.05}$)$_2$B. With the increase of annealing temperature, some peaks (68$^o$, 97$^o$, and 116$^o$) split into two independent reflections.
-Moreover, alteration of the intensity ratio of (002) and (211) reflections is observed.
-The (200) reflection appeared only after annealing at 750$^o$C and its intensity is relatively low.
+The position \textit{8h} of Co atoms in tetragonal Co$_2$B phase \cite{Rogl1979a} and Fe atoms in Fe$_2$B phase are slightly different.
+With the increase of annealing temperature, some peaks (68$^o$, 97$^o$, and 116$^o$) split into two independent reflections.
+Moreover, alteration of the intensity ratio of (002) and (211) reflections is observed after isothermal annealing at 750$^o$C and already at 600$^o$C for (Fe$_{0.675}$Co$_{0.275}$W$_{0.05}$)$_2$B. The (200) reflection appeared only after annealing at 750$^o$C and its intensity is relatively low.
 Lattice parameters were calculated by the use of the Rietveld method and are in agreement with values used for theoretical calculation and also similar to those reported before \cite{Jian2014,edstrom_magnetic_2015}.
 Lattice parameters strongly depend on the annealing temperature and chemical composition of the alloys, as shown in Table \ref{tab:table1}.
 With the increasing annealing temperature, lattice parameter \textit{a} decreases and \textit{c} increases, as in Ref. \cite{iga_magnetocrystalline_1970}.